 In addition, Nurx charges a $15 consultation fee each time you request a PrEP prescription which is every three months.
 This fee includes an online consultation with a medical provider, a review of your lab test results, and messaging with our medical team.
 This fee applies when you request prescription refills, too.

 Can I Take a Generic Version of Descovy?

 There are no Descovy generics currently on the market.
 When you get approved for a Descovy prescription, you’ll receive the name-brand medication made by Gilead Sciences.

 How Do I Get a PrEP Prescription?

 It’s easy to get a PrEP prescription through Nurx.
-You don’t have to find a local doctor or even meet with a health care professional in person.
+You don’t have to find a local provider or even meet with a healthcare professional in person.
 Instead, you can request a PrEP prescription with a few clicks on our website or mobile app.
 Here’s how our prescription process works:

 - Start by answering some simple questions about yourself, including your health history, your current health conditions, and your sexual activity.

 - Our medical team goes over your application to see if PrEP could work for you.

 - If our medical team thinks you’re a good candidate for PrEP, we send you a lab test kit so you can take preliminary HIV and hepatitis B virus (HBV) and renal function tests.